nollanr1/FingerPaintr/README.md

 ## Optimizations

 Arguably not terrible for a solo project that isn't finished yet.
 This is less than bare bones, though.
-If this were a construction project, there'd be sharp edges and exposed screws everywhere, and OSHA would have a field day.
+If it were a construction project, there'd be sharp edges and exposed screws everywhere.
+OSHA would have a field day.
 Planned features to implement for 1.0 include:

 * The ability to upload your canvas contents *directly* to your gallery.
 As it stands, you can only upload images to the gallery from your local storage, and the only way to get the image out of the canvas is to download it to your local storage.
 * CSS that isn't ugly.
 The current olive-green was selected from the IDE dropdown menu as the first color that wasn't optic and also the canvas would be visible against.
 * Limitations on the gallery.
 Cloudinary will only let us store so much for free, and if this were hosted as-is someone would use it as a private photo library, surely.
-* A login and signup page that actual say "FingerPaintr" instead of the template I pilfered them from

 Features after 1.0, to push even further beyond
 * Different brush shapes - currently, the only brush shape is a sort of scribble, and doesn't hold up very well at larger pixel sizes.